Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|-----------------|
 | `function` | `undefined` | see [tap gesture event data](https://docs.swmansion.com/react-native-gesture-handler/docs/gestures/tap-gesture#event-data) |

-Callback triggered when a tap is made, receives a tap gesture event as its only argument.
+Callback triggered when the user taps the wrapped component once, receives a tap gesture event as its only argument.

 ### onSwipeRight
 | Type | Default |
 |------|---------|
 | `function` | `undefined` |

-Callback triggered when a swipe to the right gesture has occurred.
+Callback triggered when the user swipes to the right.

 ::: tip Condition
-This callback is only triggered when your component is at its minimum scale and `panMode` property is set to `PanMode.CLAMP`
+This callback is only triggered when your component is at its minimum scale and `panMode` property is set to `PanMode.CLAMP` (default value).
 :::

 ### onSwipeLeft